ParhamP/altify/README.md

 Altify automizes the task of inserting alternative text attributes for image tags.
 Altify uses Microsoft Computer Vision API's deep learning algorithms to caption images in an HTML file and returns a new HTML file in which alt attributes are filled out with their corresponding captions.

+Notice: Altify only captions images whose alt attributes are either empty or non-existent.

 ## Dependencies